FO-PINNs: A First-Order formulation for Physics Informed Neural Networks: Results

 \section{Results}

-In this section, we present two examples which demonstrate the advantages of FO-PINNs over traditional PINNs.
+In this section, we present three examples which demonstrate the advantages of FO-PINNs over standard PINNs.
 In section \ref{exact_bc_results}, we show the accuracy gain of FO-PINNs, with exact BC imposition using ADFs, when applied to the Helmholtz problem.
-In section \ref{section_cylinder}, we compare the performance of FO-PINNs over standard PINN solvers for parameterized systems governed by the Navier-Stokes equations.
+In section \ref{section_annular_ring}, we demonstrate the performance of of FO-PINNs for an annular ring problem governed by Navier-Stokes equations.
+In section \ref{section_cylinder}, we compare the performance of FO-PINNs over the standard PINN solvers for parameterized systems governed by the Navier-Stokes equations.
 Both standard PINNs and FO-PINNs trained in the following examples are fully connected networks with 6 layers, 512 neurons per layer and Swish activation function.
 The networks were trained using the Adam optimizer.
 We used a single V100 GPU for training the models.
+Both the models were trained using Modulus by NVIDIA.

-\subsection{Exact BC imposition with FO-PINNs}
+\subsection{Exact BC Imposition with FO-PINNs}